icopy-site/awesome/docs/awesome/awesome-incident-response.md

 ### Memory Imaging Tools

-* [Belkasoft Live RAM Capturer](http://belkasoft.com/ram-capturer) - Tiny free forensic tool to reliably extract the entire content of the computer’s volatile memory – even if protected by an active anti-debugging or anti-dumping system.
 * [Linux Memory Grabber](https://github.com/halpomeranz/lmg/) - Script for dumping Linux memory and creating Volatility profiles.
 * [Magnet RAM Capture](https://www.magnetforensics.com/free-tool-magnet-ram-capture/) - Free imaging tool designed to capture the physical memory of a suspect’s computer.
 Supports recent versions of Windows.
 * [OSForensics](http://www.osforensics.com/) - Tool to acquire live memory on 32bit and 64bit systems.
 A dump of an individual process’s memory space or physical memory dump can be done.